 The Oak Ridge Institute for Science and Education manages competitive internship and fellowship programs on behalf of the U.S. Department of Energy.
 ORISE is the only DOE asset with a core mission of preparing the future federal workforce in areas of science, technology, engineering and mathematics through workforce development programs.
-ORISE strengthens our nation's STEM workforce by administering internships and fellowship programs; recruiting talented scientists and engineers to research with federal and other sponsoring agencies; assessing current science and technology labor trends; and measuring program performance.
+ORISE strengthens our nation's STEM workforce by administering internships and fellowship programs; recruiting talented scientists and engineers to research with federal and other sponsoring agencies; and assessing current science and technology labor trends.

 By sponsoring a program through DOE’s Strategic Partnership Projects (SPP), the agency benefits by helping to prepare a diverse, highly talented, educated, and skilled pool of scientists and engineers to address science, technology and policy issues and to enhance the future scientific and technical workforce to be both knowledgeable and trained in fields of specific interest to sponsoring agency.